RobotML/RobotML-SDK/README.md

   - tests: is to be linked to the work done by OARPS / challenge
   - examples: is also to be linked to above folder
+  - documents: it is necessary to load error files or other data useful for the different issues